roguefalcon/rpi_docker_images/README.md

 - [ ] Kubernetes

 __Use at your own risk__

 In the spirit of time, I'm breaking a few rules.
 For example, this will run on a private encrypted wifi network behind a firewall.
 It is only intended to run for the HackMT event.
-This means I'm ok with things like running nginx as root or not setting up SSL for osticket (because the Raspberry Pi's will already be under enough load without SSL decryption.
+This means I'm ok with things like running nginx as root or not setting up SSL for osticket (because the Raspberry Pi's will already be under enough load without SSL decryption).